 The Greek word that Jesus used for mourn in the second beatitude is pantheo.

 Blessed are those who mourn, for they shall be comforted.
-(NASB) Matt.
-5:4
+Matthew 5:4 (NASB)

 2 Corinthians 7:10 tells us that there are two types of sorrow or mourning.

 For the sorrow that is according to the will of God produces a repentance without regret, leading to salvation; but the sorrow of the world produces death.
-(NASB) 2 Cor 7:10
+2 Corinthians 7:10 (NASB)